 After Mao’s assumption of power, the Church and Catholics faithful to Rome went underground, resulting in the two ‘Churches’ in China, each with its own bishops and priests: the above ground ‘official’ one, whose bishops are chosen by the government and illicitly ordained, with sermons carefully monitored by governmental agents; and the hidden, but true, Church, whose bishops and priests have been ordained lawfully, but usually secretly, celebrating Mass and the rest of the sacraments in houses, waysides and wherever they are able.

-As I commented recently, Pope Francis has tried to reach a rapprochement with the government, to bring the two Churches into unity.
-Yet how far can he go to find a compromise?
+As I commented recently, Pope Francis has tried to reach a rapprochement with the government, to bring the two ‘Churches’ into unity, but the 2018 concordat, still secret, seems, to put it mildly, less than ideal, even tragic, as Nina Shea describes.
+How far can he go to find a compromise?
 The main question swirls around the choice of bishops, and it has always been Rome’s prerogative, ever since the investiture controversy of the 12th century, that who becomes a bishop must ultimately be in the hands of the Church, not the State.
 For he who controls the bishops, in the end controls the Church.
 To relinquish that right would, as the recently-arrested Cardinal Zen never tires of pointing out, spell the demise of the Church in an Erastian morass of Communist complaisance, ignoring the decades of sacrifice of faithful Christians, who done yeoman’s work in holding the Church together, loyal to the Vicar of Christ and, hence, to Christ Himself.

-There are over a billion souls in China, so the future of the Church hinges to some large degree on what happens in that vast and complex nation.
+There are over a billion souls in China, and the future of the Church hinges to some large degree on what happens in that vast and complex nation.

 So we pray, and offer our own sacrifices for those Christians, for the Church, for the world, that good counsel may reign in Rome, that God’s holy will be done as best it can in the constraints of this life.